premii/death-binder/README.md

 Do's & don'ts
 * What to do with insurance payouts?
 * What to do with savings
-* What to do with invesetment/retirement accounts
+* What to do with investments/retirement accounts
 * What to do with business

-#### Step by step investmnet advice.
+#### Step by step investment advice.
-1. Keep $xx,xxxx amount into saving account for yearly expense
+1. Keep $xx,xxxx amount into saving account for a yearly expense
-2. Put rest of the money into following funds
+2. Put the rest of the money into the following funds
    * 40% in VTI - https://investor.vanguard.com/etf/profile/VTI
    * 40% in VOO - https://investor.vanguard.com/etf/profile/VOO
    * 20% in bond ???